jcoronel25/search-suggest/README.md

-# Using Collaborative Filtering to Recommend Alternative Movies
+# Part 1: Using Collaborative Filtering to Recommend Alternative Movies

 ## Case Study
 The customer service team at Netflix has started to receive user complaints about Netflix having a limited catalog of movies.
 In response, the product team has decided that they want to suggest similar movies as a consolation to users that can't find their desired movie.
 The product team has asked their top two data scientist, Debbie and Juan Carlos, to create an algorithm that allows a user to receive suggested movies when their searched for movie is not available.